-In the interests of an appropriate academic atmosphere in the classroom and encouragement of class participation, video- or audio- recording is not permitted without prior approval of the Dean of Education.
+In the interests of an appropriate academic atmosphere in the classroom and encouragement of class participation, video- or audio-recording is not permitted without prior approval of the Dean of Education and/or the Campus President.

 INTERNET USAGE

 Internet access to global electronic information resources on the World Wide Web is used by the campus to assist students in obtaining education-related data and technology.
 The following guidelines have been established to help ensure responsible and productive Internet usage.